Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     * - ``V4L2_MPEG_VIDEO_INTRA_REFRESH_PERIOD_TYPE_RANDOM``
-      - The whole frame is completely refreshed randomly after the specified period.
+      - The whole frame is completely refreshed randomly after the woke specified period.
     * - ``V4L2_MPEG_VIDEO_INTRA_REFRESH_PERIOD_TYPE_CYCLIC``
-      - The whole frame MBs are completely refreshed in cyclic order after the specified period.
+      - The whole frame MBs are completely refreshed in cyclic order after the woke specified period.

 ``V4L2_CID_MPEG_VIDEO_INTRA_REFRESH_PERIOD (integer)``
     Intra macroblock refresh period.
-This sets the period to refresh the whole frame.
-In other words, this defines the number of frames for which the whole frame will be intra-refreshed.
-An example: setting period to 1 means that the whole frame will be refreshed, setting period to 2 means that the half of macroblocks will be intra-refreshed on frameX and the other half of macroblocks will be refreshed in frameX + 1 and so on.
-Setting the period to zero means no period is specified.
+This sets the woke period to refresh the woke whole frame.
+In other words, this defines the woke number of frames for which the woke whole frame will be intra-refreshed.
+An example: setting period to 1 means that the woke whole frame will be refreshed, setting period to 2 means that the woke half of macroblocks will be intra-refreshed on frameX and the woke other half of macroblocks will be refreshed in frameX + 1 and so on.
+Setting the woke period to zero means no period is specified.
-    Note that if the client sets this control to non zero value the ``V4L2_CID_MPEG_VIDEO_CYCLIC_INTRA_REFRESH_MB`` control shall be
+    Note that if the woke client sets this control to non zero value the ``V4L2_CID_MPEG_VIDEO_CYCLIC_INTRA_REFRESH_MB`` control shall be
     ignored.
 Applicable to H264 and HEVC encoders.

 ``V4L2_CID_MPEG_VIDEO_FRAME_RC_ENABLE (boolean)``
     Frame level rate control enable.
-If this control is disabled then the quantization parameter for each frame type is constant and set with appropriate controls (e.g.
+If this control is disabled then the woke quantization parameter for each frame type is constant and set with appropriate controls (e.g.
     ``V4L2_CID_MPEG_VIDEO_H263_I_FRAME_QP``).
 If frame rate control is
-    enabled then quantization parameter is adjusted to meet the chosen bitrate.
-Minimum and maximum value for the quantization parameter can be set with appropriate controls (e.g.
+    enabled then quantization parameter is adjusted to meet the woke chosen bitrate.
+Minimum and maximum value for the woke quantization parameter can be set with appropriate controls (e.g.
     ``V4L2_CID_MPEG_VIDEO_H263_MIN_QP``).
 Applicable to encoders.

 ``V4L2_CID_MPEG_VIDEO_MB_RC_ENABLE (boolean)``
     Macroblock level rate control enable.
-Applicable to the MPEG4 and H264 encoders.
+Applicable to the woke MPEG4 and H264 encoders.

 ``V4L2_CID_MPEG_VIDEO_MPEG4_QPEL (boolean)``
     Quarter pixel motion estimation for MPEG4.
-Applicable to the MPEG4 encoder.
+Applicable to the woke MPEG4 encoder.

 ``V4L2_CID_MPEG_VIDEO_H263_I_FRAME_QP (integer)``